andyjdavis/MandarinMojo/README.md

 TODO

-Make it work if someone goes direct to game.htm with no URL params

 究 in 研究 was pronounced as fourth tone instead of first tone.

 重新, and the pinyin was correct with chóng xīn, but the audio said zhòng xīn